Kong/kong/README.md

 ## Usage

 Use Kong through the `bin/kong` executable.
+Make sure your Cassandra instance is running.

 The first time ever you're running Kong, you need to make sure to setup Cassandra by executing: